 Professor Jennifer Rubin

-Professor Jennifer Rubin was appointed Director of the Policy Institute in February 2017, following a year and a half as the Institute’s Deputy Director and Professor of Public Policy.
-In her current role, and throughout her career, her approach has been to bring world-leading research to bear on pressing policy and practice challenges and dilemmas.
+Professor Jennifer Rubin is Director of the Policy Institute at King’s and Professor of Public Policy.
+In her current role, and throughout her career, her aim has been to bring world-leading research to bear on pressing policy and practice challenges.

 Jennifer’s principal research areas include migration, integration and intolerance; communities, crime and justice policy; and the intersections between public health and related areas such as alcohol and drugs policy.
 Jennifer has been Principal Investigator on numerous cross-national, comparative interdisciplinary studies funded by the European Commission, UK and other government departments and agencies, European foundations and NGOs.
-Her recent projects include trends in intolerance in Europe funded by the Open Society Foundation; an evaluation of the European Programme for Integration and Migration’s multi-year multi-million pound funding programme; a study on the global cost of anti-microbial resistance for the O’Neill Review funded by the Wellcome Trust; and research on the governance of drug policy funded by the UK Drug Policy Commission.
+Her recent projects include trends in intolerance in Europe funded by the Open Society Foundation and a study on the global cost of anti-microbial resistance for the O’Neill Review funded by the Wellcome Trust.
 Jennifer has also maintained a longstanding interest in funding mechanisms for public services.
-She has led projects on payment by results and social investment in the areas of drug treatment, rehabilitation of offenders and social care, and is currently leading a RAND donor-funded study on the relationship between social policy and health outcomes in OECD countries.
+She has led projects on payment by results and social investment in the areas of drug treatment, rehabilitation of offenders and social care, and recently completed a donor-funded study on the relationship between social policy and health outcomes in OECD countries.

 Before joining King’s Jennifer built and led the justice and home affairs research programme at RAND Europe for ten years.
 She has served on the not-for-profit policy research institution’s executive team most recently as Executive Vice President, helping to lead its quadrupling in size in Europe.

-In addition to research, Jennifer has served on the Advisory Board for a multimillion pound AHRC doctoral training programme at the University of Cambridge and has been social scientific advisor to numerous projects including Nuffield Foundation research on fair trials for foreign nationals.
-She has advised and briefed her work to the Executive offices of the UK and several other European governments, the US and the European Commission.
+In addition to research, Jennifer is a member of the Ministry of Justice’s Data, Evidence and Science Board and is the UK representative on NATO’s task force on ethnic intolerance in the military.
+She has served on the Advisory Board for a multimillion pound AHRC doctoral training programme at the University of Cambridge and has been social scientific advisor to numerous projects including Nuffield Foundation research on fair trials for foreign nationals.
+She advises and briefs her work to the Executive offices of the UK and several other European governments, the US, New Zealand and the European Commission.

 - Nolte, E. Davis, S. Winpenny, E. Ball, S. and Rubin, J. (2014) A new wave in public health improvement, The Lancet.